 Additionally, as an integral component of a proposed or approved NPP project, a Neighborhood Partnership Advisory Committee must be formed.
-The committee must assist with the initial and subsequent planning of the NPP, and provide ongoing input to the neighborhood organization applying for and carrying out the NPP project.
-This committee may be made up of members of the agency, business Contributors, subcontractors, government representatives, other organizations related to the NPP, residents, and anyone in the community that has an active part in the NPP project.
-This NPP advisory committee must meet at least quarterly to discuss the progress, any issues that arise, and to relay and update information about the community.
-The NPAC meetings must be open to the public, except when confidential personnel or program client services information is discussed.
+The committee must assist with the initial and subsequent planning of the NPP and provide ongoing input to the neighborhood organization applying for and carrying out the NPP project.
+The committee can be an existing entity but it must include representatives from the business contributors and should also include NPP area stakeholders such as members of the agency, subcontractors, government representatives, other organizations related to the NPP, residents, and anyone in the community that has an active part in the NPP project.
+This NPP advisory committee must meet at least quarterly to discuss the progress of the project, any issues that arise, and to relay and update information about the community.
+The NPP Advisory Committee meetings must be open to the public, except when confidential personnel or program client services information is discussed.